Google's Latest Change Disrupts SEO Rank Trackers (September 2025)

 What’s Happening?

 The root cause seems to be Google’s removal of the “&num=100” search parameter.
 This parameter previously allowed rank trackers to pull 100 search results in one go, making tracking beyond the first page straightforward and efficient.
+But now, even if you set Google’s search results to show 100 per page, you might only see 40, 60, or sometimes even less.
+Most of the time, Google’s only giving us 10 results per page now—no matter what we try.
 With this gone, third-party SEO tools now face major challenges in how they collect and report ranking data, especially beyond page one.

 Many platforms have confirmed this is a real issue and are actively developing fixes.
 However, in the meantime, you might see reports that seem incomplete, unreliable, or just “off.”
 This change marks the second major hurdle for SEO tools in 2025, following Google’s January update that enforced JavaScript for search results and caused a large-scale data blackout.